 Cheaper drugs.
 To lower your expenses, ask your doctor or pharmacist if a cheaper generic drug might work as well as a brand-name medication.

 Additional insurance.
 Depending on your needs, it might make sense to get a policy for a specific need, like dental care.
 Medicare does not cover most dental care.

 Veterans' benefits.
 If you've served in the military, veterans' benefits may cover some expenses that Medicare doesn't, like prescription drugs.

 Long-term care planning.
 A lot of people think that Medicare covers long-term care -- in a nursing home, for instance -- but it doesn't.
 Medicaid usually does, but you must have a very low income and low assets to qualify.
 One possibility is buying long-term care insurance, which will pay at least some of the costs.
 However, most experts suggest buying it early -- between ages 52 and 64 when the costs will be lower.

 Expert advice.
-Every state has a State Health Insurance Assistance Program, called SHIP.
+Every state has a free State Health Insurance Assistance Program, called SHIP.
 An advisor there can help you figure out if you need more than just Medicare.